trevordilley/edict/README.md

 **current version: `0.0.0-coding-before-children-start-screaming`**

 Edict is a simple ~~state~~ **logic** management library exposing an API making organizing the most critical part of your application easy and intuitive.
-Edict takes a rule-based approach when determining how to reactively update state.

 The API and underlying motivations were inspired by the [O'doyle rules](https://github.com/oakes/odoyle-rules) library.
 Edict aims to expose an API which follows the reactive spirit of the O'doyle Rules library.